RSE/PSHE

 3. Living in the Wider World

-PSHE at St Oswald's is taught through specific lessons, through other curriculum areas (ie) Science, RE and PE, assemblies, the TREE targets and is embedded within the ethos of our school.
+PSHE is taught through specific lessons, through other curriculum areas (ie) Science, RE and PE, assemblies, the TREE targets and is embedded within the ethos of our school.
 The curriculum is delivered to all children and has been planned progressivley to allow children's understanding and skills to build and develop as they mature.
+Our curriculum seeks to support our children to develop into confident, happy people who can contribute to our local, national and global communities by tackling many of the moral, social and cultural issues that are part of growing up.

 During PSHE lessons, pupils will explore topics such as bullying, drug misuse, sex education, prejudice and abuse, financial education and many other important areas.
 When appropriate, the topics we explore are often reinforced by visits from external guests (ie) GANGs workshops in Year 6, Healthy Lifestyle sessions delivered by Active sefton.